Rosemary drop biscuits in cast iron skillet

 I’m using a mix of hard white wheat and spelt for this recipe, but again, the grains are really your choice.

-Add your 2.5 cups of flour to a mixing bowl along with the baking powder and salt and whisk to combine.
+Add your 2.5 cups of flour, dried rosemary, granulated garlic and salt to a mixing bowl along with the baking powder and whisk to combine.

-You should end up with a wet mixture that holds together somewhat, but isn’t firm like a regular rolled biscuit recipe.
+You should end up with a wet mixture that holds together somewhat, but isn’t firm like a traditional rolled biscuit recipe.

 Drop biscuit dough on a large spoon.

-Add the rosemary, stir, and let rest for 15 mins (or more).
+Let the mixture rest for at least 15 minutes in the bowl.
 This allows the grains to soften and absorb the moisture.

 *You can omit the rosemary if that’s not your thing.
 But it does give these biscuits a nice flavor that we enjoy.